Medication Search: Mitomycin for injection by Teva

 Blood clotting: This medication can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot, and a shortage could make you bleed more easily.
 Tell your doctor of any signs that your blood is not clotting as quickly.
 Symptoms may include black and tarry stools, blood in the urine, easy bruising, or cuts that won’t stop bleeding.

 Infection: As well as killing cancer cells, this medication can reduce the number of cells in the body that fight infection (white blood cells).
 Avoid contact with people who are sick especially those with contagious infections and tell your doctor if you begin to notice signs of an infection, such as fever or chills.

 Pregnancy: Use of this medication by pregnant women has not been studied.
 There is a possibility of birth defect if either the man or the woman is using mitomycin at the time of conception.
 Effective birth control should be practiced while using this medication.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if mitomycin passes into breast milk.
-If you are a breast-feeding mother and are taking mitomycin, it may affect your baby.
+If you are breast-feeding and are taking mitomycin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?